espocrm/espocrm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for EspoCRM.
+For high-level features, consider creating feature requests on the forum.
+For low-level (framework) – here on GitHub.
 title: ''
 labels: ''
 assignees: ''